genome/rex/README.md

 * perl/Tool - Command objects used by Workflow XML
 * \*-definitions - contains re-usable DSL files
 * vim - contains vim syntax hilighting files for the DSL
+* t/SystemTest - each subdirectory is a separate system test

 ## TODO